Governor's Office of Transition, Support & Reentry - Informational Meeting

 Location: Public Safety Training Center, 1000 Indian Springs Drive, Forsyth, Georgia 31029

 Date: September 30, 2013

 Location: Post 50 - Capitol Hill, 180 Central Avenue, Atlanta, Georgia 30303

 Please forward this email to your partner organizations that may be interested in attending.

 You can also RSVP to Evelyn Armour via email email@example.com or by phone at 404-656-9770 by Thursday, September 19, 2013.

-The Governor's Office of Transition, support and Reentry is tasked with: 1) identifying the programs and services offered by state agencies, nonprofits, and faith-based organizations 2) assessing the success and reach of those services and eliminating gaps 3) collaborating with state agencies and community organizations to facilitate the delivery of services and 4) reaching out to the business community and other nongovernmental stakeholders to create new opportunities for successful reentry.
+The Re-entry Unit is tasked with: 1) identifying the programs and services offered by state agencies, nonprofits, and faith-based organizations 2) assessing the success and reach of those services and eliminating gaps 3) collaborating with state agencies and community organizations to facilitate the delivery of services and 4) reaching out to the business community and other nongovernmental stakeholders to create new opportunities for successful reentry.